 Contributions from MassHousing for healthcare benefits to retirees are provided through MassHousing's annual budgeting process as approved by MassHousing Members.
-Employer contributions in fiscal years 2020 and 2019 were \$3.4 million and \$3.5 million, respectively.
-The fiscal year 2020 and 2019 employer contributions included an implicit subsidy of \$261 thousand and \$562 thousand, respectively.
-The implicit subsidy amounts were the result of applying a uniform healthcare premium rate to both active and retired participants.
+Employer contributions in FY 2021 were \$3.6 million.
+The FY 2021 employer contributions included an implicit subsidy of \$297 thousand.
+The implicit subsidy amount was the result of applying a uniform healthcare premium rate to both active and retired participants.

-On June 9, 2020, MassHousing members voted to transfer \$3.3 million to the Trust for fiscal year 2021.
-MassHousing anticipates funding the OPEB annual required contribution on a quarterly basis at the beginning on each quarter.
-On July 1, 2020, \$825 thousand was contributed to the Trust by MassHousing.
+On June 8, 2021, MassHousing members voted to transfer \$1.3 million to the Trust for fiscal year 2022.
+MassHousing anticipates funding the OPEB annual required contribution on a quarterly basis at the beginning of each quarter.
+On July 1, 2021, \$325 thousand was contributed to the Trust by MassHousing.
 Future contributions to be received depend on the funding schedule adopted by Agency Board vote and may be changed or eliminated by future votes of Agency Members.